International Student Employment

 - The number of hours you are or will be working.

 - Your supervisor’s name and telephone number.

 STEP 2.
-Bring the supervisor’s letter to the Office of International and Experiential Education.More
+Bring the supervisor’s letter to the Office of International Education.More

 They will provide a letter from your Designated School Official (DSO) that identifies you, confirms your current school status, identifies your employer and the type of work you are or will be doing.

 STEP 3.
 Visit the Social Security Administration OfficeMore